Why is my vagina itchy?

 Common skin diseases

-Bacterial vaginosis is a condition triggered by an imbalance between the good and bad bacteria that naturally occur in the vagina.
+Bacterial vaginosis, also known as BV, is a condition triggered by an imbalance between the good and bad bacteria that naturally occur in the vagina.
 The condition doesn’t always cause symptoms, but if it does then you may experience vaginal itching alongside an unusually smelly discharge that is foamy or grey in colour.
+To find out how infections change your discharge, read our recent blog: How do different STDs affect your vaginal discharge?

 What to do if you believe you have an STD?